Thursday, February 17, 2011

 Cardio 101 [close]

+Your cardio respiratory system is made up of your cardiovascular system and your respiratory system.
+Together they provide the body with oxygen and nutrients and remove unwanted waste products.
+Both systems are needed for aerobic activity...
 Cardiovascular activities are continuous rhythmic movements that assist in burning high amounts of calories and increase the strength of the heart and lungs.
 If you do nothing else, a regular cardio workout will do wonders for your overall health.
 Regular cardiovascular exercise has been shown to greatly reduce the risk of heart disease and a slew of other illnesses.

 Remember, no matter what your fitness goals, your exercise plan should include both cardiovascular and strength-training workouts.